blrobin2/blrobin2.github.io/_posts/2024-02-15-parts-the-clonus-horror.md

 letterboxd_url: https://boxd.it/5PLSud
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 This season sucks, man.

-* Dick Seargent?
+- Dick Seargent?
 Didn't he play Dick York on Bewitched?
-* HQ, my hat looks like a muffin, over
+- HQ, my hat looks like a muffin, over
-* Sit down, we're gonna remove all your teeth!
+- Sit down, we're gonna remove all your teeth!
-* So they took the blood out of his right arm and put it in his left arm?
+- So they took the blood out of his right arm and put it in his left arm?
-* Convenient he snuck into the department of backstory
+- Convenient he snuck into the department of backstory
-* — Dr Nelson hold that elevator — I can't it's too big
+- — Dr Nelson hold that elevator — I can't it's too big